-- 90. The applicant claimed 20,000 euros (EUR) in respect of non-pecuniary damage. - 91.
-The Government submitted that, if the Court were to find a violation, that would be sufficient just satisfaction.
-In any event, the amount claimed was excessive. - 92.
-The Court considers that the applicant has undoubtedly suffered non-pecuniary damage as a result of being sanctioned through unfair proceedings and having no possibility to appeal against this sanction, which resulted in his detention for a period of ten days in degrading conditions.
+91. The Government submitted that the applicant had failed to provide any document to substantiate his pecuniary claims.
+Furthermore, there was no causal link between these claims and the violations alleged.
+As to the claim for non-pecuniary damage, the Government submitted that, if the Court were to find a violation, that would be sufficient just satisfaction.
+In any event, the amount claimed was excessive.

+92. The Court does not discern any causal link between the violations found and the pecuniary damage alleged; it therefore rejects this claim.
+On the other hand, the Court considers that the applicant has undoubtedly suffered non-pecuniary damage as a result of being sanctioned through unfair proceedings and having no possibility to appeal against this sanction, which resulted in his detention for a period of ten days in degrading conditions.
 Ruling on an equitable basis, it awards the applicant EUR 4,500 in respect of non-pecuniary damage.